NASCAR Cup Series at New Hampshire Motor Speedway: Race sponsorship

-Foxwoods Resort Casino was the title sponsor of the race from 2018 to 2021.

 Newell Rubbermaid, through its Lenox Industrial Tools subsidiary, was the title sponsor of the first race from 2006 to 2012.
 Starting in 2008, organizers added an extra lap to represent that Lenox Industrial Tools "is looking for users and suppliers of industrial tools that go the extra mile, whose jobs are physically demanding, day after day, and still find time to contribute to their communities in a meaningful way."
 The race was dubbed "The Extra Mile at the Magic Mile."
 Under the Lenox Industrial Tools sponsorship, the race was 318.5 mi in length while the fall race remained at 317.4 mi.
 After Lenox Industrial Tools left as title sponsor, Camping World picked up the sponsorship of the event through its RV Sales department for 2013 and 2014, and since the 301 moniker became popular with the fans, NHMS decided to keep their July event 301 laps long.
-In fact, the first two races with the 301 lap distance did not go the whole distance.

 In 2017, the first race (along with the track's Xfinity Series race the day before) received sponsorship from water sports store Overton's (which is owned by Camping World), branding it the Overton's 301.

 Starting in 2018, Foxwoods Resort Casino, located in Ledyard, Connecticut, became the title sponsor of the race after announcing a multi-year sponsorship agreement with the racetrack on May 31, 2018.

 In 2022, Ambetter, which was the title sponsor of the Xfinity Series race at New Hampshire in 2021, became the title sponsor of the race, replacing Foxwoods.
 Before the 2022 Cup Series race at the track, it was announced that Crayon Software Experts, which replaced Ambetter as the title sponsor of the Xfinity Series race at New Hampshire in 2022, would sponsor the track's Cup Series race in 2023.
 It had been announced the previous week that Ambetter would move their title sponsorship to the spring Cup Series race at Atlanta in 2023.
-USA Today became the title sponsor for the 2024 race.

-Mobil 1 became the title sponsor for the 2025 race.
+Since then, the race has had various title sponsors, such as USA Today, Mobil 1, and Dollar Tree.

 Trophy

-Unlike other races, the trophy (for the July race only between 1997-2017) is in the form of an American lobster provided by Makris Lobster and Steak House of Concord, New Hampshire.
+Unlike other races, the trophy (for the July race only between 1997 and 2017) is in the form of an American lobster provided by Makris Lobster and Steak House of Concord, New Hampshire.
 The restaurant selects the largest lobster in its tank, usually weighing in at 20 lbs or more.
 After the winning driver poses with the lobster on victory lane, Makris pressure cooks it and sends the meat to the winning pit crew while a taxidermist reassembles the shell and mounts it on a trophy for the driver.

 There were some exceptions to this tradition.
 After winning the race in 2008, Kurt Busch donated his lobster to the New England Aquarium; it died shortly after its arrival.